jorgenskogmo/shoelace/docs/tutorials/integrating-with-nextjs.md

 ### Importing the Default Theme

-The next step is to import Shoelace's default theme (stylesheet) in your `_app.js` file:
+The next step is to import Klik's default theme (stylesheet) in your `_app.js` file:

 ```css
 import '@lego/klik/dist/themes/light.css';